microsoft/hlsl-specs/proposals/infra/INF-0004-register-types-and-diagnostics.md

 corresponding resource class flag is not set, this error will be emitted:
 `error: variable of type '%0' bound to register type '%1' does not contain a matching '%select{SRV|UAV|CBV|Sampler}2' resource`
 Otherwise, if any other register type is given, then we emit this error:
-`error: register binding type '%0' not supported for variable of type '%1'`<br><br>
+`error: register binding type '%0' not supported for variable of type '%1'`

-Legacy behavior can be allowed with the --Wno-disallow-legacy-binding-rules flag.
-When this flag is active, and legacy behavior is present, a warning will be emitted instead of an error.<br><br>
+Legacy behavior can be allowed with the --Wno-disallow-unused-register-bindings flag.
+When this flag is active, and legacy behavior is present, a warning will be emitted instead of an error.

 ## Alternatives considered (Optional)